-Essays earning a score of 2 demonstrate little success in analyzing the strategies Sanders uses to develop his perspective about moving.
-These essays may misunderstand the prompt; fail to analyze the strategies Sanders uses to develop his perspective about moving; or substitute a simpler task by responding to the prompt tangentially with unrelated, inaccurate, or inappropriate explanation.
+Essays earning a score of 2 demonstrate little success in analyzing how Fridman develops his argument.
+These essays may misunderstand the prompt; fail to analyze how Fridman develops his argument; or substitute a simpler task by responding to the prompt tangentially with unrelated, inaccurate, or inappropriate explanation.
 The prose often demonstrates consistent weaknesses in writing.